Monday September 29th 2014 (8 pm).

-Uranus, the first planet discovered since antiquity, is well on view these nights.
+Uranus, the first planet discovered since antiquity, is well on view these evenings.

 It is a 6th magnitude object, so binoculars will suffice.
 At low magnification, it looks exactly like a star.

-The planet is now in Pisces, about 2° south of epsilon Piscium.
+The planet is now in Pisces, about 3° south-west of the 4th mag star epsilon Piscium.